DarrachBarneveld/CoolCoders-PP4/README.md

 1. As a user I want the website to be responsive so I can view it on multiple devices [#6](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/6)
 2. As a User I can intuitively navigate through the website so that I can view all content with ease. [#7](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/7)
-3. As a User, I can create an account so that I can post, save and edit content
+3. As a User, I can create an account so that I can post, save and edit content [#8](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/8)
-4. As a User, I can log out so that I can secure my account from potential hacks
+4. As a User, I can log out so that I can secure my account from potential hacks [#10](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/10)
-5. As a User, I can post an article so that I can share my insights with the community.
+5. As a User, I can post an article so that I can share my insights with the community. [#12](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/12)
-6. As a User, I can create comments on articles, so that I can engage with the content and share my thoughts.
+6. As a User, I can create comments on articles, so that I can engage with the content and share my thoughts. [#14](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/14)
-7. As a User, I can delete my own comments, so that I can remove unwanted opinions.
+7. As a User, I can delete my own comments, so that I can remove unwanted opinions. [#15](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/15)
-8. As a User, I can view content on the home page so that I can stay informed and explore engaging topics.
+8. As a User, I can view content on the home page so that I can stay informed and explore engaging topics. [#16](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/16)
-9. As a User, I can view a selected article with its comments, as well as related articles, so that I can explore in-depth content and engage with the community.
+9. As a User, I can view a selected article with its comments, as well as related articles, so that I can explore in-depth content and engage with the community. [#17](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/17)
-10. As a User, I can filter articles to a specific category, so that I can explore content that interests me.
+10. As a User, I can filter articles to a specific category, so that I can explore content that interests me. [#18](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/18)
-11. As a User, I can view a user's profile page, displaying their posts, favourites and basic information so that I can learn more about the user and their contributions.
+11. As a User, I can view a user's profile page, displaying their posts, favourites and basic information so that I can learn more about the user and their contributions. [#19](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/19)
-12. As a User, I can add articles to my favourites so that I can save my most enjoyed articles for future reference.
+12. As a User, I can add articles to my favourites so that I can save my most enjoyed articles for future reference. [#20](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/20)
-13. As a User I can see notification messages when performing CRUD operations or login/logout, signup so that informed about the outcome of the action taken.
+13. As a User I can see notification messages when performing CRUD operations or login/logout, signup so that informed about the outcome of the action taken. [#29](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/29)
-14. As a User, I want to view comments on an article so that I can see the discussions going on a particular topic.
+14. As a User, I want to view comments on an article so that I can see the discussions going on a particular topic. [#33](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/33)

 #### Existing User

-1. As a User, I can access my account so that I can create and edit content and view my saved information
+1. As a User, I can access my account so that I can create and edit content and view my saved information [#9](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/9)
-2. As a User, I can view my profile page so that I can update my information
+2. As a User, I can view my profile page so that I can update my information [#19](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/19)
-3. As a User, I can edit my articles as the author, so that I can keep my content up to date.
+3. As a User, I can edit my articles as the author, so that I can keep my content up to date. [#11](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/11)
-4. As a User, I can create comments on articles, so that I can engage with the content and share my thoughts.
-5. As a User, I can view my favourites on my profile detail page so that I can reread my favourite articles
+4. As a User, I can view my favourites on my profile detail page so that I can reread my favourite articles [#20](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/20)
-6. As a User, I can level up based on the number of posts I have contributed, so that I can be recognised for my active participation and contributions to the community.
+5. As a User, I can level up based on the number of posts I have contributed, so that I can be recognised for my active participation and contributions to the community. [#36](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/36)
-7. As a User, I can delete my account so that I can remove myself, details and all content from the live website
+6. As a User, I can delete my account so that I can remove myself, details and all content from the live website [#39](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/39)

 #### Website Owner/Developer

 1. As a developer I can layout wireframes so that I have a clear idea of the sites structure and theme [#4](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/4)
 2. As a Developer I can choose a colour theme so that all pages have a consistent feel and style [#5](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/5)
 3. As a Developer, I can created a standardised article preview card for each article, providing key information at a glance so that users can quickly understand the context of an article [#21](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/21)
-4. As a Site Owner, I can have the capability to perform all CRUD (Create, Read, Update, Delete) functionality within the website's admin interface so that I can manually create and edit content.
+4. As a Site Owner, I can have the capability to perform all CRUD (Create, Read, Update, Delete) functionality within the website's admin interface so that I can manually create and edit content. [#26](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/26)
-5. As the Site Owner, I can approve user created content so that I can manually oversee and manage content creation and edits.
+5. As the Site Owner, I can approve user created content so that I can manually oversee and manage content creation and edits. [#27](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/27)
-6. As a Site Owner, I can delete user profiles and all associated content from the platform so I can minimise harmful users.
+6. As a Site Owner, I can delete user profiles and all associated content from the platform so I can minimise harmful users. [#28](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/28)
-7. As the Site Owner, I can view users and their profiles/content through the website's admin interface, allowing me to manage site users.
+7. As the Site Owner, I can view users and their profiles/content through the website's admin interface, allowing me to manage site users. [#29](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/29)
-8. As a Developer, I want to ensure the styling and theme of the website are consistent, free from CSS errors, and provide an intuitive and easy-to-use UI/UX so that users easily digest content and perform all actions with ease.
+8. As a Developer, I want to ensure the styling and theme of the website are consistent, free from CSS errors, and provide an intuitive and easy-to-use UI/UX so that users easily digest content and perform all actions with ease. [#34](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/34)

 ### Site Goals